 Use an alternative milk that’s dairy-free?
 Always choose the unsweetened variety.
 Even the “plain” or “original” flavors usually contain small amounts of sugar!

 Worst: Drink mixers

-If you’re enjoying an alcoholic beverage, opt for soda water instead of sugary drink mixers to cut hard liquor.
+If you’re enjoying an alcoholic beverage, opt for low sugar options like soda water instead of sugary drink mixers to cut hard liquor.
 Add a packet of True Lime to enhance flavor, as things like sour mix, margarita mix, and sodas add tons of sugar.

 Even better, skip the liquor and opt for a glass of antioxidant-rich red wine!
 Just as long as you limit your intake, it shouldn’t hinder your weight loss goals.

 Best: Water or Homemade Electrolyte Drink

 Sports drinks are guilty of being filled with both negative heavy-hitters: sodium and sugar.
 These two components are what increase absorption of water (electrolytes), however they often contain much more than you really need.